crush3dices/blog/_posts/2021-06-02-Windows-Manual-Mapper-Part-1.md

 ---
 # Preface

 What is a manual mapper?
 A manual mapper is a tool used to manually load a dll into another processes memory without calling the Windows API function LoadLibray().
-This tutorial will cover how such a manual mapper works by first explaining the related PE-Format structures and then showing how actually implement this in C++ using the Windows API.
+This tutorial will cover how such a manual mapper works by first explaining the related PE-Format structures for an x86 machine and then showing how to actually implement this in C++ using the Windows API.
 If you are interested in the implementation you can skip to the next Part of this series.

 # DOS-Header
 The beginning of an .exe/.dll-file is similar and consists of DOS-Header.
 This I kind of ancient and the purpose is that the .exe/.dll-file can run under MS-DOS to print out something like "This program cannot be run in DOS mode.".
 This MS-DOS program is stored directly after the DOS-Header which has a size of 64Bytes.
 The only importan property for us (under Windows) is the beginning which should contain "MZ" or "4D 5A" in hex, which identifies it as an executable or dll and the **e_lfanew** field which is the offset inside the file for the "new" File header that Windows uses.
 We need this pointer since the DOS-program that follows our DOS-Header has variable size.
 Just so that you get an idea of how the PE-Format roughly looks like.
 Here is an image I drew: